Basic Chinese Tones in Mandarin Chinese. Is it important? YES!

 You might have heard that Mandarin is a tonal language.
 What does that mean?

-Look at the picture below and have an overview.
+Look at the picture below as an overview.

 Chinese tones practice | misspandachinese.com